wil92/ckpool-client/README.md

 │   ├── ...
 ```

-> All this files are json files that contains the mining statistics and performance of the pool and the users.
+> All these files are JSON files that contain the mining statistics and performance of the pool and the users.

 ## Installation

-I recommend use docker to run this client, and here I leave you a simple `Dockerfile` to build the image:
+I recommend using Docker to run this client, and here I leave you a simple `Dockerfile` to build the image:

 ```Dockerfile
 # dashboard.Dockerfile